widgetti/solara/solara/website/pages/documentation/getting_started/content/05-fundamentals/10-components.md

 ## Conclusions
 In conclusion, understanding components, their arguments, and how to manage their internal state is crucial for building Solara applications.
-To create more advanced components, you need to have a deeper understanding of hooks, such as the use_state hook we have already discussed.
+To create more advanced components, you need to have a deeper understanding of hooks, such as the `use_reactive` hook we have already discussed.

 In the next fundamentals article, we will explore more hooks available in Solara, which will enable you to build more sophisticated components that cater to a wide range of use cases.
 By learning about hooks, you can create powerful components that can manage state, interact with other components, and respond to user input.